glyfish/glyfish.github.io/_posts/2018-09-08-metropolis_hastings_sampling.md

 This is considered an undesirable artifact since in general independent and identically distributed samples are desired.
 It follows that there is a preference for rapid decorrelation of samples.
 The following plot shows the autocorrelation coefficient for the three values of `stepsize` previously discussed.
-The autocorrelation coefficient of a time series, {% katex %}f{% endkatex %}, provides a measure *similarity* or *dependence* of the series past and future and is defined by,
+The autocorrelation coefficient of a time series, {% katex %}f{% endkatex %}, provides a measure of *similarity* or *dependence* of the series past and future and is defined by,

 {% katex display %}